The New Experience

 How I Felt About It Before The Experience

-I also knew that I had to go ahead and make them because Eric used his super nerd powers (um, I mean his engineering prowess) to perfectly space out holes on a cake box to use as a cake push pop holder, since I refused to buy a stand for them.
+I also knew that I had to go ahead and make them because Eric used his super nerd powers (um, I mean his engineering prowess) to perfectly space out holes on a cake box to use as a cake push pop holder, since I refused to buy a stand for them (though I actually did buy one later for another event).

 That one ripped hole?
 That was my fault.
 Sorry, Eric.